gr0/testdocs/docs/5minutesTutorial.md

 > at: [https://api.authologic.com/](https://api.authologic.com/) then the `public:sandbox` strategy is not available.
 > You can omit the `strategy` field to use the default strategy or use another one that we gave you the name of when
 > determining your needs.
 As a result, nothing bad will happen, but remember that the production environment requires
 > real data.
-The collected data will also be real. icon:smile-o[]
+The collected data will also be real.

 - `query` - it is the query definition that contains the set of information we want to receive.
 - `identity`-  is the name of the product we want to ask for data. `Identity` specifies identity recognition.
 You will learn about other methods later.